-It’s one of the accessories for a new RV that we would struggle to live without.
+It’s one of the accessories for a new RV we would struggle to live without.

-This guide will tell you what you need to know about RV TVs and we have thrown a few information about our top choices of RV TV.
+This guide will tell you what you need to know about RV TVs.
+We have compiled some information about our top choices.

 Why Get One?